arael34/monkeytype-friends/README.md

 an app to compete with your friends on monkeytype :)

 ## todo
+error handling in api calls
-figure out API, backend, and model oh and auth
+figure backend, and model, might have to add a outgoingfriendrequests and incomingrequests field